Arch made from rock formation

 The AGU Bridge Program is an asset to geoscience departments seeking to promote equity within their graduate programs and within the larger geoscience community.
 By working together, we can create a more welcoming environment in the Earth and space sciences for everyone.

-The two partners selected in 2023 join the existing cohort of 50 partner departments selected from 2019-2022.
+Our newest partner will join the existing cohort of 50 partner departments selected for partnership beginning in 2019.

 See our interactive map displaying all current AGU Bridge Program partners here!
 The map contains basic information about each partner department as well as links to each department website, and ways to filter through partner departments.